 - If you are reporting a cyber liability claim, you must report it no later than 60 days from the date you received notice.
-In the event of a ransomware attack, we recommend that you report it as soon as it is discovered.
+In the event of a ransomware attack, please report it as soon as it is discovered.
 This will allow us to help with your response.

-Do not allow IT to erase or wipe any server or hard drives in an effort to begin data recovery.
+Do not allow your IT department to erase or wipe any server or hard drives in an effort to begin data recovery.
 This can destroy valuable evidence in the process.

-- If you are reporting a Medefense (disciplinary action) claim, you must report it to TMLT no later than 60 days from the date you received notice of the insured event.
+- If you are reporting a Medefense claim (disciplinary action), you must report it to TMLT no later than 60 days from the date you received notice of the insured event.
 For an employment practices liability claim, you have 75 days to report.